 In March 2017, the FASB issued ASU 2017-07, "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost."
 The standard requires an employer to disaggregate the service cost component from the other components of net benefit cost and provides explicit guidance on the presentation of the service cost component and the other components of net benefit cost in the statements of income.
 This standard became effective for the Company in the three months ended March 31, 2018.
-The Company applied the changes retrospectively to the presentation of the service cost component and the other components of net periodic pension cost in the statements of income for all periods presented as required.
+The Company applied the changes retrospectively to the presentation of the service cost component and the other components of income for all periods presented as required.
 The adoption of this standard increased operating income by \$0.2 million during the three months ended April 1,